 Yes, you can create a digital prototype with Microsoft Office PowerPoint or Keynote.
 And if you’re not a designer, you should really start from the software that you have already mastered and have on your desktop, rather than venturing into the perilous lands of Photoshop or other new professional services.

 Price: Already on your (digital) desk

 Smartphone sketch templates

-Do you need to develop ideas for Apps and other digital services?
+Do you need to develop ideas for apps and other digital services?
 Smartphone sketches are a great way to start.
-We use this templates during our workshops to translate App ideas into real screen designs, perfect to test product assumptions with your customers.
+Sneakpeekit created these useful templates with or without a precision grid to get you started.
+Translate your app ideas into real screen designs, perfect to test product assumptions with your customers.

 Oh yes, they exist, phone stencils!
 Since I ordered them, I can’t stop using them.
 UI Stencils provide more stencils than just phones, they also have stencils for websites, tablets, etc. They’re not cheap, but a great help!
 Definitely get them if you're scared that you can’t reach the level of detail you wanted to put in your paper prototype.
 Of course, real creators make their own stencils with just some cardboard and cutters.
 But don’t try to do everything at once, using the tools out there is already an amazing start!

 The very popular Marvel’s POP (Prototype On Paper) App bridges the gap between paper and digital prototype by helping you make on-screen links between several paper prototype sketches.
 It’s an easy, simple app with an extremely short learning curve!
 Just take some pictures of your sketches, upload them into POP and just a few clicks later you get an interactive prototype ready to take to the streets.
 Read our review of this app to get additional tips & tricks!